• Skip to primary navigation

 Latke potato starch

-Next, add all your ingredients into your potato-onion mixture (the flour, eggs, baking powder and salt) and mix well.
+Next, add all your ingredients to your potato-onion mixture (the flour, eggs, baking powder, and salt) and mix well.

 Now for the fun part!

 I recommend using an oil with a high smoke point.
-I personally use avocado oil for a healthier option, but you could also use canola oil.
-Learn more about cooking oils and smoke point in my article title, Everything You Need to Know About Healthy & Gluten-Free Cooking Oils.
+I personally use avocado oil as a healthier option, but you could also use canola oil.
+Learn more about cooking oils and smoke point in my article titled, Everything You Need to Know About Healthy & Gluten-Free Cooking Oils.

 Once the oil is hot (you can test it by putting one shred of potato into the oil and seeing if it sizzles), add your latkes to the pan.
 Latkes are traditionally round, so place a heap and flatten with your spatula to get that round shape.